 Now go for it ....and take your time

-- Cut out the parts from the gate and place them in front of you.
+- Using a craft knife, cut out the parts from the gate and place them in front of you.
 You should have a total of 16.
 The largest is the bike frame, the smallest is the left hand side of the rear wheel section and the most delicate are the two pedals.

 - Inspect each part individually to make sure any small bits of plastic used to keep them together in the gate frame have been cut away - it is a lot harder to remove plastic once the bike has been put together.